 2. Download the form

-First, click this link to download a super consolidation form.
-You can’t type directly into the form so you’ll need to print out the form on page 3.
+First, click this link to download a Super consolidation form.
+You can type your details directly into the form, and then print out the form to provide your signature.

 3. Provide your personal details

 These details include your GESB member number, name, date of birth, address, email address and daytime phone number.

 We also ask for your tax file number (TFN).
 You don’t have to provide your TFN, but if you don’t, you will need to provide certified proof of identity, which means this process may take longer.

 In this section, write the name, address and Unique Superannuation Identifier (USI) for the other fund.
 You’ll also need to write your account number.

 You need to decide if you want to transfer the entire amount (effectively closing your other account), or if you want to roll over a specific amount.